CharlizeY/AI-term-1/README.md

-# AI_1
+# AI-term-1
-Coding courseworks for MSc AI (1st term) at Imperial College London.
+Coding courseworks for AI at Imperial College London.